triggermesh/docs/docs/guides/creatingatarget.md

      Produce a new cloud event based on the response from the lambda function.
 ```

 In addition to be able to interact with AWS you need to have your AWS API keys available.
-You can specify them literally in an object manifest but for better security you will want to use a Kubernetes secrets.
+You may specify them in an object manifest but for better security you will want to use a Kubernetes secret.

 Create the following object by saving the YAML manifest in a file and using the `kubectl apply` command.